History of Lake of the Ozarks Scout Reservation

 2017

-Invention Lab and Wood Shop were opened
+The Sinquefield Invention Lab and Wood Shop were dedicated.

 2019

-Blacksmithing and Welding Building built
+The Sinquefield Blacksmithing and Welding Building was dedicated.

 2021

-Guardians of Hohn formed
+Guardians of Hohn formed.

 2023